-Pipeline flow down to a quarter of Peak Flow
+Pipeline flow is a quarter of its Peak Flow

 drilling advocates and environmentalists ignore Alaskan peak

-Alaska oil extraction peaked in 1988 (over twenty years ago).
-Clinton Gore opened northwest Alaska to exploration in 1998 (over ten years ago) with barely a peep from the environmental groups, since they're D's and the area isn't called a refuge even though it has the same ecology as ANWR.
+Alaska oil extraction peaked in 1988.
+Clinton Gore opened northwest Alaska to exploration in 1998 with barely a peep from the environmental groups, since they rarely challenge Democrats and the area isn't called a refuge even though it has the same ecology as ANWR.
 The real issue with Alaska oil is as it declines it still takes lots of energy to run the pipeline across the state, that's the real reason industry wants more drilling (to keep the pipeline going a few more years).

 from "Crude Oil: The Supply Outlook" Energy Watch Group, October 2007

 NGL: Natural Gas Liquids